henri/spb/README_INDEX.md

 # 🏖️ Welcome to SPB
 [Harness the power](https://github.com/henri/spb/blob/main/README.md#raising_hand-why-is-spb-needed) of isolated web sessions with SPB.
 Every time you run SPB a new browser instance ([Brave](https://brave.com/) is the default) will be spawned within a [screen](https://www.gnu.org/software/screen/) session.
 When you close the browser, [SPB will delete all <b>web</b> data](https://github.com/henri/spb/blob/main/README.md#shield-privacy) related to that browser session.

 SPB is tightly connected with the [FISH](https://fishshell.com/) shell (hence all the ocean references).
-When you install SPB a number of fish functions will be automatically configurted to help with diving into the web from the comfort of your terminal.
+When you install SPB a number of fish functions will be automatically setup to assist you with diving into the web from the comfort of your terminal.

 # :anchor: SPB Readme : Table of Contents